 Thanks to the Supreme Court decision known as Burwell v.
 Hobby Lobby Stores, it is now established precedent that a corporation has the First Amendment right to dictate what kind of health care its employees can access based on the religious beliefs of the people in charge of that corporation.
 In short, a corporation now has the same freedom of religion as a human being.

 The theological implications of this decision are staggering.
 If a corporation can have religious beliefs, does that mean that corporations also have an immortal soul?
-Can a corporation go to heaven after they file for Chapter Seven bankruptcy?
-I’m sure in the Church of the Oligarchy, all corporations go to heaven as long as they make a donation to St. Peter’s SuperPAC.
+Can a corporation go to heaven after it files for Chapter Seven bankruptcy?
+I’m sure in the Church of Our Lady of the Holy Oligarchy, all corporations go to heaven as long as they make a large donation to St. Peter’s SuperPAC.

 I wonder if the CEO of Hobby Lobby has a bumper sticker that reads, “God knew me before they filed my paperwork.”